What You Need to Know About Sailing in Wallis and Futuna

 All firearms and ammunition require authorisation and must be reported.

-For more about what to expect from customs, check out Arriving in Wallis & Futuna: Airport Customs, Biosecurity & Arrival Process LINK#TT003 whose information also applies to yachts.
+For more about what to expect from customs, check out Arriving in Wallis & Futuna: Airport Customs, Biosecurity & Arrival Process whose information also applies to yachts.

 Sailing Around Wallis and Futuna and Clearing Out